Trust and Compliance

 Engraining security within our global network architecture, Software-Defined Network Platform and Operational Management, while leveraging a defense in-depth approach to security controls, enables us to maintain a robust security program that meets internationally accepted security practices and consistently exceeds our customers’ expectations.

-Aryaka maintains an SSAE-16 SOC 2 report leveraging ISO 27002 as the framework.
+Aryaka maintains an SSAE-18 SOC 2 Type II report and ISO/IEC 27001:2013 certification.
 We update our Cloud Controls Matrix to allow our customers to view our security controls.
-We also have a best-in-class Security Team led by our Chief Security Officer that takes a collaborative effort in maintaining our Security Program by engaging with other Aryaka Business Units.
+We also have a best-in-class Security Team led by our Chief Information Security Officer that takes a collaborative effort in maintaining our Security Program by engaging with other Aryaka Business Units.

 - Aryaka’s private global network is a closed network.